What is the recommended water temperature for a drysuit?

 There’s nothing to prevent you from having more than one thermal insulating garment, each with a different TOG rating.
 This way you can wear your drysuit in different temperature ranges and always be warm and dry.

-I hope you enjoyed this article about at what temperature do I need a drysuit
+I hope you enjoyed this article about at what temperature do you need a drysuit

 I’d love to hear from you.
 Tell us about your adventures of diving and snorkeling, in the comments below.
 Please also share your photos.
 Either from your underwater cameras or videos from your waterproof go-pro’s!